 To clarify, these are not reconstructed teams, but groups that have been dancing their village dance, so to speak, and are continuing to do so.
 In the UK there are only six left: Handsworth Longsword, Flamborough Longsword, Goathland Plough Stots, Grenoside Longsword, High Spen Blue Diamonds Rapper, and The Papa Stor Sword Dancers.
 This last team I was particularly interested to visit, as they are from the Shetland Islands, and this was one of the first times they have ever performed on the mainland.

-It is a rather small town and the two performance venues were outside the small row of shops and in the parking lot of the garage, which had taken the name of the garage in the TV show Heartbeat.
+It is a rather small village and the two performance venues were outside the small row of shops and in the parking lot of the garage, which had taken the name of the garage in the TV show Heartbeat.
 I wanted to mostly follow Papa Stor and so went to the Garage for the first stand of the day, where they were dancing with Grenoside.

 I was astonished by just how different it was to every other rendition of the dance I had seen when performed by other groups.
 The performance started with a series of speeches to introduce the seven dancers, who represent the Seven Champions of Christendom, the patron saints of England, Scotland, Ireland, France, Spain, Portugal, and Wales.
 Interestingly for a dance originating in Shetland, the captain of the dance is St. George, not St. Andrew.
 All the dancers are introduced and then each is called forward to dance, with sword arched over his head.